The Role of Sugar in Hypoglycemia

 Refined carbohydrates are the mainstay of the Standard American Diet and why not with the constant bombardment of television commercials promoting high carb foods.
 Then consider the layout of the grocery store check-out counters lined with candy bars, not to mention an entire isle designated for pop and chips, another to dessert baking goods and high fructose corn syrup drinks.
 And why is it that just about every occasion celebrated revolves around candy and desserts?
 The sweets industry has us pegged with different colored candy wrappers for all that we celebrate.
-If it’s about celebrating any occasion or holiday it means sugary sweets.
+If it’s about celebrating any occasion or holiday it means sugary sweets, which can contribute to blood sugar imbalances and hypoglycemia symptoms.

-Sugar is the most additive substance, more so then heroine.
+Sugar is the most addictive substance, more so than heroine.
 Consuming refined carbohydrates increases the level of the amino acid tryptophan, which is a building block of the brain chemical serotonin, a proven tranquilizer.
 In an effort to sustain that “good” feeling, sugar needs to be replenished to maintain that feeling.
-This creates a cycle of craving and bingeing.
+This creates a cycle of craving and bingeing, often followed by a blood sugar crash associated with hypoglycemia.

 With sugar being devoid of minerals, vitamins, fiber, and it has a deteriorating effect on the entire body.
 Major researchers and major health organizations (American Dietetic Association and American Diabetic Association) agree that sugar consumption in America is one of the 3 major causes of degenerative disease.